Matthew-Taber/ss-docs/security-hardening/common-criteria-hardening-guide/index.md

 You can download the **Government Edition Installer** files from the Thycotic Portal Downloads page after logging into the Thycotic Support Portal.

-To meet Common Criteria standards, you must run the ThycoticSetup.exe file as an Administrator on a ‘clean’ Secret Server web server, with a full, licensed version of SQL on the same database.
+To meet Common Criteria standards, you must run the ThycoticSetup.exe file as an Administrator on a 'clean' Secret Server web server, with a full, licensed version of SQL on the same database.

 #### Installer Verification and Authentication